kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 ### Check and create an account

-If an account is available from the local store, it can be loaded with `let account = kinClient.accounts.first`.
+If an account is available from the local store, it can be retrieved with `let account = kinClient.accounts.first`.

 In view controller you can create a new function for this:
 ```swift